gettilled/tilled-example-monorepo/simple-onboarding-form/README.md

 - Fill out the fields in the onboarding form and submit.
 - If your application contains errors, check the console for a complete list of errors and make the appropriate changes before resubmission.
-- View the paymentMethod.id in the alert or the console.
+- View the newly created account details in the console.
 - Go [here](https://sandbox-app.tilled.com/connected-accounts) to see your
   applications status.